 Affiliation - Affiliations are used in Global Link to indicate roles/tasks a volunteer has agreed to do.
 They also give an individual access to specific parts of Global Link or may trigger auto emails to help the volunteer complete tasks they have agreed to do.
 An affiliation is considered "Active" if the person is still doing the task and is made "Inactive" when the role/task ends or when volunteer registration or any required training lapses.

 Gateway - The name of the city where a student enters or departs the U.S. for an AFS program.
-Hosting gateways include Chicago, New York, Los Angeles, and Seattle, and Sending gateways include Miami, New York, and Los Angeles.
+Hosting gateways include Chicago, New York, Los Angeles, Dallas, Seattle, Washington DC, and Minneapolis.
+Sending gateways include Miami, New York, and Los Angeles.

 Hostfam or host family - Anyone who is hosting or has hosted an AFS student or teacher in their home.